-On my recent travels to Bologna, Italy, my mouth was watering the very first day I walked out in the city streets.
-I love the food in southern Italy but the Emilia Romagna region of Italy is known - even amongst Italians - as the food capital of Italy, and for good reason.
+On my first trip to Bologna, Italy, my mouth was watering the very first day I walked out in the city streets.
+I love the food in southern Italy but the Emilia Romagna region of Italy is known as the food capital of Italy - even amongst Italians - and for good reason.
 It’s the heart of agriculture and food production for much of Italy and southern Europe.
 Three regional specialties and some of the most common Italian foods are only made here: prosciutto, balsamic, and parmigiano reggiano cheese.
 Nowhere else in the world.
 In recent years, one of the world’s most celebrated chefs, Mario Batali, has taught Americans all about the importance of this region and how the food of Emilia Romagna differs from other parts of the world.

 On our first day out, we headed to the local Mercato delle Erbe, an indoor market popular with locals, that’s been in Bologna since the end of WWII.
 We browsed the fabulous locally grown fruits and vegetables, olive oil, and of course balsamic from Modena.
 Stall after market stall carried unique items different from the next - dried cured meats, pickled vegetables, nuts of all kinds, and then came the cavallo stall.
 Way off by itself at the end of the aisle, in the far corner of the market, this meat stall had no visitors at that time of day and the butcher truly looked lonely.
 So I wandered over.
 It took a moment until I remembered my limited Italian and figured out I was at the horse stall.